hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

     $ sudo systemctl status sawtooth-settings-tp.service
     $ sudo systemctl status sawtooth-intkey-tp-python.service

-Stop or restart the Sawtooth services
+Stop or Restart the Sawtooth Services
 -------------------------------------

 If you need to stop or restart the Sawtooth services for any reason, use the